Agricultural Property Relief

 Measures introduced in the 2013 Finance Act radically changed the way in which debts attributed to APR (and BPR) property are taken into account when computing the available tax relief.

-Under the old rules, a debt, even if used to acquire APR property, is set against the asset on which it is secured.
+Under the pre 2013 rules, a debt, even if used to acquire APR or BPR property, was set against the asset on which it is secured and this was highly beneficial from an IHT perspective.

 The current rules impact transfers of value (ie where a gift is made) on or after 17 July 2013, but apply from 6 April 2013 where a new debt is undertaken or refinanced; established borrowing continues to be treated under the old rules.